jkunle/homeofficevacancyapp/README.md

 # Home office vacancy application
 A small website that shows a list of applicants for a job vacancy.
-Specifically for the post HOM/963/16 Developer x6

 ## Requirements
 - This application requires the latest version of node v6.4.0 and npm 3.10. particularly it uses a few ES2015 syntax like template strings and array destructuring